Cosmic ray: Composition

-Of primary cosmic rays, which originate outside of Earth's atmosphere, about 99% are the bare nuclei of well-known atoms (stripped of their electron shells), and about 1% are solitary electrons (that is, one type of beta particle).
+Of primary cosmic rays, which originate outside of Earth's atmosphere, about 99% are the bare nuclei of common atoms (stripped of their electron shells), and about 1% are solitary electrons (that is, one type of beta particle).
 Of the nuclei, about 90% are simple protons (i.e., hydrogen nuclei); 9% are alpha particles, identical to helium nuclei; and 1% are the nuclei of heavier elements, called HZE ions.
 These fractions vary highly over the energy range of cosmic rays.
 A very small fraction are stable particles of antimatter, such as positrons or antiprotons.
 The precise nature of this remaining fraction is an area of active research.
-An active search from Earth orbit for anti-alpha particles has failed to detect them.
+An active search from Earth orbit for anti-alpha particles as of 2019 had found no unequivocal evidence.

-Upon striking the atmosphere, cosmic rays violently burst atoms into other bits of matter, producing large amounts of pions and muons (which have a short half-life) as well as neutrinos.
-The neutron composition of the particle cascade increases at lower elevations, reaching between 40% to 80% of the radiation at aircraft altitudes.
+Upon striking the atmosphere, cosmic rays violently burst atoms into other bits of matter, producing large amounts of pions and muons (produced from the decay of charged pions, which have a short half-life) as well as neutrinos.
+The neutron composition of the particle cascade increases at lower elevations, reaching between 40% and 80% of the radiation at aircraft altitudes.

+Of secondary cosmic rays, the charged pions produced by primary cosmic rays in the atmosphere swiftly decay, emitting muons.
+Unlike pions, these muons do not interact strongly with matter, and can travel through the atmosphere to penetrate even below ground level.
+The rate of muons arriving at the surface of the Earth is such that about one per second passes through a volume the size of a person's head.
+Together with natural local radioactivity, these muons are a significant cause of the ground level atmospheric ionisation that first attracted the attention of scientists, leading to the eventual discovery of the primary cosmic rays arriving from beyond our atmosphere.

 Energy

-Cosmic rays attract great interest practically, due to the damage they inflict on microelectronics and life outside the protection of an atmosphere and magnetic field, and scientifically, because the energies of the most energetic ultra-high-energy cosmic rays have been observed to approach 3 × ×10^20 eV  (This is slightly greater than 21 million times the design energy of particles accelerated by the Large Hadron Collider, 7 TeV.)
+Cosmic rays attract great interest practically, due to the damage they inflict on microelectronics and life outside the protection of an atmosphere and magnetic field, and scientifically, because the energies of the most energetic ultra-high-energy cosmic rays have been observed to approach 3 × ×10^20 eV  (This is slightly greater than 10 million times the design energy of particles accelerated by the Large Hadron Collider, 7 TeV.)
 One can show that such enormous energies might be achieved by means of the centrifugal mechanism of acceleration in active galactic nuclei.
 At 50 J, the highest-energy ultra-high-energy cosmic rays (such as the OMG particle recorded in 1991) have energies comparable to the kinetic energy of a 90 kph baseball.
 As a result of these discoveries, there has been interest in investigating cosmic rays of even greater energies.
 Most cosmic rays, however, do not have such extreme energies; the energy distribution of cosmic rays peaks at 300 MeV.